lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To delete a password you do not use anymore right click on it and select :menuselection:`Delete` or press the trash can button with an :guilabel:`X` button.

+To rename a password right click on it and select :menuselection:`Rename password`.

 Version
 -------
 Lubuntu ships with version 1.2.3 of QtPass.